sufirumii/LlamaMed-3.1-8B-Reasoner-Agent/README.md

 print(tokenizer.decode(outputs[0], skip_special_tokens=True))
 ```

-## Training

-Trained on a single Tesla T4 GPU using Unsloth for memory-efficient QLoRA
-fine-tuning, with periodic adapter checkpoints saved during training.

 ## Intended Use

-This model is a research checkpoint intended for exploring medical
-reasoning fine-tunes.
-It is not validated for clinical use and should
-not be used to inform real medical decisions.
+This is a research checkpoint for exploring medical reasoning fine-tunes.
+It is not validated for clinical use and should not inform real medical decisions.

+## License

+Apache 2.0